1958 San Francisco State Gators football team

-The 1958 San Francisco State Gators football team represented San Francisco State College—now known as San Francisco State University—as a member of the Far Western Conference (FWC) during the 1958 NCAA College Division football season.
+The 1958 San Francisco State Gators football team represented San Francisco State College—now known as San Francisco State University—as a member of the Far Western Conference (FWC) during the 1958 college football season.
 Led by ninth-year head coach Joe Verducci, San Francisco State compiled an overall record of 7–3 with a mark of 4–1 in conference play, winning the FWC title for the third consecutive season.
 For the season the team outscored its opponents 184 to 146.
 The Gators played home games at Cox Stadium in San Francisco.

 Schedule

 Team players in the NFL

-The following San Francisco State players were selected in the 1959 NFL Draft.
+The following San Francisco State players were selected in the 1959 NFL draft.